springml-code/terraform-structure/README.md

   |- vpc-network
 ```

-The repo is divided into 3 important folders - environments, modules, and groups.
+The repo is divided into 3 important folders - environments, modules, and organization.

 ### Environments 👍